autoreleasefool/hive-mind/README.md

 ---

+## Usage

+The HiveMind uses a WebSocket for communication.
+By default, it listens on `ws://localhost:8080`, but you can change the port by providing an alternative through the command line arguments, described below.

+To interact with the HiveMind, you can provide various commands over the WebSocket, which it will reply to in turn.
+The available commands are:

+* `[new, n] <IsFirst> <ExplorationTime>`
+	* Start a new game
+	* `IsFirst` is a `Bool` which indicates if the HiveMind will play first.
+	* `ExplorationTime` is a `Double` which specifies the maximum amount of time the HiveMind can explore a state.
+* `[move, m] <Movement>`
+	* Parse a given `HiveEngine.Movement` (encoded as JSON) and update the HiveMind's internal state.
+This is how opponent's moves are received
+* `[play, p]`
+	* Instruct the HiveMind to explore the current state.
+It will respond with the best move it finds after `ExplorationTime`
+* `[exit]`
+	* Instruct the HiveMind to quit and end the process.

+### Command Line Arguments

+* `--port <Int>`, `-p <Int>`: Specify the port which the HiveMind should listen on

+---

 ## Getting Started

 1. First, you'll need to grab a couple other repos to build the entire system and play a game of Hive against the HiveMind.